Nooberieno/DnD-Homebrew/content/classes-subclasses/monk.md

 Taking or dealing fire damage restores 1 Ki point in combat(No more than 2 per round, which may not exceed your pool of Ki points), you gain resistance to fire damage if you did not have it already.

 You learn the produce flame and control flame cantrips, Wisdom is your spellcasting ability for these cantrips.

-You have proficiency with any attack dealing fire damage.

 **Iai Chop: First Form _Fire Moon_**